Hope for Parents of a Sick Child: How to Support and Find Strength

 Here are tips to comfort parents of a sick child when you don’t know what to say…

-Coping when kids are sick
+Coping when kids are sick: What Parents Need to Remember

 Perfection isn’t required in order to have a rich life.